rostok2112/libcalc/example/HOWTO.md

 >>- OPERATOR - math operator like + - * / etc.
 >>- OPENING_BRACKET - (
 >>- CLOSING_BRACKET - )
->- int prio:4 - bit field that contain priority of math operator/function
+>- int prio: 3 - bit field that contain priority of math operator/function
 > Possible values:
 >>- NO_PRIO - no priority.
 For numbers and brackets etc.
 >>- LOWEST_PRIO - the lowest priority.
 For + - etc.